 The highlight of the visit came in the specialised Food Technology kitchen, where the pupils rolled up their sleeves to make their own seasonal fruit crumble.
 Using locally sourced and frozen fruit picked at its peak, they learned how freezing can help reduce food waste while maintaining flavour and nutrition.
 Alongside this, pupils developed practical kitchen skills, including safely using peelers and knives and learning the ‘Bridge and Claw’ cutting technique.

-The workshop was unanimously enjoyed by all the students.
+The workshops were unanimously enjoyed by all the students, with Heidi and Freddie wishing they could have stayed longer.
 Rex and Kit both rated the experience as ‘fabulous and said: ‘It was amazing!’
-Barney summed it up simply: “It was so fun.
+Barney summed it up simply: “It was so much fun.
 I want to do it again.”

 Evie was equally enthusiastic, saying: “It was incredible, I loved it and I think you would too!
 You make a crumble and you get to use a peeler and knife.
 You will have sooooooo much fun.”